AWS Security Best Practice: Attach or Replace AWS IAM Roles to Existing EC2 Instances

 When we were creating their new VPC and instances, we had only a binary choice: add them or choose to let the opportunity to add them pass us by.
 Because we did not want to miss the opportunity to enable the customer to use IAM roles in the future, we made the decision to attach IAM instance profiles with empty policies.
 However, with this new feature, we would have had a third option: to go back and add the IAM role at a time of our choosing.

 As you can see, IAM roles enable security best practices, and as a result, we include them as part of the standard Flux7 AWS build.
 (For steps to enable or replace IAM roles for existing EC2 instances, check out the AWS Security Blog.)
-For organizations who have not included IAM roles in their initial build, we greatly encourage you to do so and with this new feature, it is easier than ever.
+For organizations that have not included IAM roles in their initial build, we greatly encourage you to do so and with this new feature, it is easier than ever.
 For additional reading on Flux7’s approach to building security in, please see our Security by Design best practices resources.
 And, for additional insights, tips and tricks and news analysis, please subscribe to our blog by clicking below.